mtgatracker/mtgatracker/privacy.md

 the app and site.
 Note that we do not collect, store, or retain Linkable Information in any form.

 We reserve the right to share Linkable Information with advertisement agencies.
-We will never share Personal Information or Platform Information with any third party for the purpose of monetary gain.
+We will never share Personal Information (which we do not collect) or Platform Information with any third party for the purpose of monetary gain.
+We may intentionally share Platform Information with other services with your express permission for each service.

 Any and all Platform Information is subject to becoming public information, whether through intentional implementation, or through unexpected uses of the app or site.
-We will endeavor to anonymize Platform Information before sharing it publicly, but we reserve the right to share Platform Information with any authenticated user.
+We will endeavor to anonymize Platform Information before sharing it publicly, but we reserve the right to share Platform Information in it's raw form with any authenticated user with a need to see that information (for example, if you played a game against User A, it is reasonable that that game's data will also be visible to User A.)

 If you would like to better understand how any of your data is used, please feel free to look through the code, or ask our developers.
 Contributors will be more than happy to explain, improve, or remove ways we handle your data, whenever necessary.

+If you at any time would like data related to you to be archinved or removed from MTGATracker systems, contact devs.mtgatracker@gmail.com .